Get started

 autogroup:adminUse to allow access for any user who has the role of Admin.

 autogroup:memberUse to allow access for any user who is a direct member (including all invited users) of the tailnet.
-Does not include users from shared nodes.
+Does not include users from shared devices.

-autogroup:taggedUse to allow access for any node that is tagged.
+autogroup:taggedUse to allow access for any device that is tagged.

-autogroup:auditorUse to allow access for any user who has the role of Auditor.Available on the Personal, Premium, and Enterprise plans
+autogroup:auditorUse to allow access for any user who has the role of Auditor.Available on the Personal, Personal Plus, Premium, and Enterprise plans

 autogroup:billing-adminUse to allow access for any user who has the role of Billing admin.